nmshd/documentation/_docs_integrate/attribute-introduction.md

 A complex IdentityAttribute is an IdentityAttribute with an [IdentityAttribute value type]({% link _docs_integrate/attribute-values.md %}#identity-attributes) for which at least one property corresponds to another IdentityAttribute value type.
 An IdentityAttribute value type that contains such a property can be recognized by whether another IdentityAttribute value type is mentioned in its table in the [documentation]({% link _docs_integrate/attribute-values.md %}#identity-attributes) with regard to the validation of the property.
 Examples of complex IdentityAttributes are IdentityAttributes with IdentityAttribute value type [BirthDate]({% link _docs_integrate/attribute-values.md %}#birthdate) or [StreetAddress]({% link _docs_integrate/attribute-values.md %}#streetaddress).
-When [creating a complex IdentityAttribute for yourself]({% link _docs_integrate/create-attributes-for-yourself.md %}#example-of-creating-a-complex-identityattribute), there is an important detail to note in contrast to the [creation of a simple IdentityAttribute for yourself]({% link _docs_integrate/create-attributes-for-yourself.md %}#example-of-creating-a-simple-identityattribute).
-Creating an IdentityAttribute for yourself always leads to the creation of an [OwnIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#ownidentityattribute) whose `content` is given by the IdentityAttribute owned by yourself.
+When [creating a complex IdentityAttribute for yourself]({% link _docs_integrate/create-attributes-for-yourself.md %}#example-of-creating-a-complex-identityattribute) or [creating of a simple IdentityAttribute for yourself]({% link _docs_integrate/create-attributes-for-yourself.md %}#example-of-creating-a-simple-identityattribute), an [OwnIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#ownidentityattribute) whose `content` is given by the IdentityAttribute owned by yourself is created.
-If an OwnIdentityAttribute is created that contains a complex IdentityAttribute within its `content` property, additional OwnIdentityAttributes are automatically created for each property of its IdentityAttribute value type that corresponds to another IdentityAttribute value type.
-These OwnIdentityAttributes are also referred to as children of the OwnIdentityAttribute belonging to the complex IdentityAttribute.
-The creation of these OwnIdentityAttributes makes it possible to share individual components of a complex IdentityAttribute.
-For example, if an IdentityAttribute of type [BirthDate]({% link _docs_integrate/attribute-values.md %}#birthdate) has been created, it is possible to share only the `year` of birth with peers, instead of the full date of birth.
-The corresponding IdentityAttribute of type [BirthYear]({% link _docs_integrate/attribute-values.md %}#birthyear) does not have to be created manually, but is created automatically after the IdentityAttribute of type [BirthDate]({% link _docs_integrate/attribute-values.md %}#birthdate) has been created.

-Please note that when creating a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) that contains a complex IdentityAttribute in its `content` property, additional LocalAttributes are only created automatically if the LocalAttribute is an OwnIdentityAttribute.
-However, if the LocalAttribute is a PeerIdentityAttribute, no additional LocalAttributes are created.
 More details on the terminology related to [LocalAttributes and IdentityAttributes]({% link _docs_integrate/attribute-introduction.md %}#localattributes-and-identityattributes) can be found in the next section.
 {: .notice--info}